adamaaronson/emoter/README.md

 # Emoter

-Create your own custom react text emojis for Slack and Discord
+Create your own custom react text emoji for Slack and Discord